 Are graduate students at other universities represented by the United Steelworkers?

 Currently the United Steelworkers union does not represent graduate students at any college or university in the country.
 They do currently represent faculty members at Point Park and Robert Morris universities, but they do not represent faculty members at any major research institution in the United States.
+Graduate unions of TAs operate at a few dozen universities across the country.
+Graduate student unions that include GSRs are much less common.

 Can a union guarantee graduate students higher stipends, job security, and other types of benefits?

 No. If the United Steelworkers or another union won the right to bargain on behalf of graduate students, the University and the union would be required to bargain in good faith over terms and conditions for graduate students.
 However, neither side is required to agree to any specific term.
 There is no guarantee of any increase in stipends or benefits or any change in other terms.
 The outcome of negotiations could result in stipends and other benefits increasing, decreasing, or staying the same.
 It is also possible that no agreement would be reached, in which case union members would likely vote on whether to continue working in the absence of a contract.
+In the last 5 years, Pitt has increased stipends at rates faster than inflation and faster than specified in most union contracts that we have examined.

 Could a union force the University to lower graduate tuition?